adityawalture/Diseaio/README.md

 ## How to run the project
 To run the project, you need to have Flutter installed on your machine.
 You can follow the official documentation here :`https://docs.flutter.dev/` to install it.
+Track to this destination: **./flask_backend/app.py** and open terminal and give cmd "flask run"

 To execute the code, you can use any IDE that supports Flutter development, such as VS Code or Android Studio.<br>
 Run `main.dart` file which contains the entry point for the app. <br>